Understanding Executive Function: What It Is and Why It Matters

 An effective backlog has several key characteristics:

-Comprehensive but Contained: The backlog should include all tasks related to its (life or project) domain, but be clearly bounded to prevent it from becoming unwieldy and hard to work with.
+Comprehensive but Contained: The backlog should include all tasks related to its (life or project) domain.
+At the same time each backlog needs to be clearly defined and bounded to prevent it from becoming unwieldy and hard to work with.

 Well-Organized: Tasks in a backlog should be grouped logically, whether by project, context, energy level required, or other meaningful dimension.